-I turned to friends for advice on gates to use, and the ones that were most recommended were these walk-through bronze gates from Amazon.
+I turned to friends for advice on gates to use, and the ones that were most recommended were walk-through bronze gates you could get from Amazon.
 They weren’t cheap, to be sure, but they had good reviews and, frankly, they looked nice.
 Plus, they had a walk through option.

 What I love about these walk-through gates was that they fit securely in doorways and were tall enough that our small puppies couldn’t scale them.
 We used the gates to keep the puppies out of carpeted rooms so as they were learning house training, their accidents occurred on smooth floors where clean up was easy.

-2. Bitter Apply Spray is tops for stopping chewing
+2. Bitter Spray is tops for stopping chewing